DigitalCommons/mykomap/DEVELOPMENT.md

     npm update # You may need to specify versions if a major version increment,
     # like this (where $NEW_VERSION is for example '1.0.0')
-    # npm install github:SolidarityEconomyAssociation/sea-map#semver:^$NEW_VERION
+    # npm install github:DigitalCommons/mykomap#semver:^$NEW_VERION
     npm run build
 	npm run deploy

 ## Deployment

-The standard way to deploy a website which uses sea-map is to execute the following *within the website project directory* (assuming run-scripts have been set up as recommended).
+The standard way to deploy a website which uses mykomap is to execute the following *within the website project directory* (assuming run-scripts have been set up as recommended).

     npm install
-	# or: `npm upgrade` if you merely wish to update deps like sea-map
+	# or: `npm upgrade` if you merely wish to update deps like mykomap
 	# See https://www.npmjs.com/package/npm-upgrade

 	npm run build
 	npm run deploy # this will deploy to the configured `deploy_to` URL

-See the [USAGE](README.md#USAGE) section of README.md and the documentation within [sea-site-deploy][] script for these recommendations and how specifying where to deploy.
+See the [USAGE](README.md#USAGE) section of README.md and the documentation within [mykomap-site-deploy][] script for these recommendations and how specifying where to deploy.

-For development, however, the sea-map run-script `dev-deploy` is designed to make a deployment which is correctly labelled as a development build in `version.json`, and the sidebar then reports this version.
-From *within the sea-map project directory*:
+For development, however, the mykomap run-script `dev-deploy` is designed to make a deployment which is correctly labelled as a development build in `version.json`, and the sidebar then reports this version.
+From *within the mykomap project directory*:

     npm run build
 	npm run dev-deploy -- -t me@example.com:/path/to/webroot

-## Versioning sea-map
+## Versioning mykomap

-Currently we typically add the sea-map repository as a git dependency.
+Currently we typically add the mykomap repository as a git dependency.
 Meaning the library is sourced directly from git, rather than needing to be published in the NPM package registry.
 So the dependency in a consuming project's `package.json` looks something like this:

 	  "dependencies": {
-		"sea-map": "github:SolidarityEconomyAssociation/sea-map#semver:^0.1.45",
+		"mykomap": "github:DigitalCommons/mykomap#semver:^0.1.45",
 		...
 	  },